M+ Online Exhibition Brochure

 An overview of the Nalini Malani exhibition brochure, including the cover and three essay pages accompanied by images and texts.

-This project’s user experience and layout design direction was led by Jimmy K.K Lam from Studio Earth with Julee Chung, Olivia Chow, and Yuling Zhong at M+.
+The M+ Online Exhibition Brochure project’s user experience and layout design direction was led by Jimmy K.K Lam from Studio Earth with Julee Chung, Olivia Chow, and Yuling Zhong at M+.

 This case study was written by Rebecca Isjwara and Izumi Nakayama.